segmentio/segment-docs/src/engage/audiences/linked-audiences-braze.md

 ![A screenshot of the test event page](/docs/engage/images/send-test-event.png)

-You will see a `“message”: “success”` response in Segment if the event is sent successfully to Braze.
+If the event is sent successfully to Braze, you will see a `“message”: “success”` response in Segment.

 Check your [campaign dashboard](https://www.braze.com/docs/user_guide/message_building_by_channel/email/reporting_and_analytics/email_reporting){:target="_blank"} (Braze > *[Your Unique Campaign]* > Analytics) in Braze to confirm that the message was sent.
 It can take up to 15 minutes for Braze to send the email.